A.S. Hornby Dictionary Research Awards (ASHDRA)

 - Prof Ulrike Zeshan – University of Central Lancashire (UCLAN)

-Bimodal-bilingual function word dictionary for English grammar games with deaf sign language users in India
+Bimodal-bilingual function word dictionary for English grammar games with deaf sign language users in India.

 2023 award recipient